cloud-gov/product/Onboarding.md

 Everyone joining the cloud.gov team will get assigned a team onboarding buddy.
 This person should be working on similar things to what you will be working on, so that they can answer questions in your domain.

-If it's not been done already, you and your team onboarding buddy should follow the instructions in [the Onboarding Checklist](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md) to get an issue started which will guide you through a bunch of tasks that will get you up to speed and contributing in no time.
+You and your team onboarding buddy should follow the instructions in [the Onboarding Checklist](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md) to get an issue started which will guide you through a bunch of tasks that will get you up to speed and contributing in no time. **For compliance purposes it is required that we track all new members of the team as they progress through this checklist, on an issue specific to them.** This is true even if you're rejoining the cloud.gov team after being in it previously.

 ## Important terminology and context